 An endocannabinoid is a neurotransmitter that sends chemical messages between neurons, the cells that transmit nerve impulses.
 Endocannabinoids are produced naturally by cells within the body to help regulate sleep, appetite, mood, immune function, and pain, as well as many more functions.
 Endocannabinoid or cannabinoid receptors reside on cell surfaces and “listen” to conditions outside the cell.
 They transmit information about changing conditions to the inside of the cell.
 The third component of the ECS is enzymes that help to break down endocannabinoids once they have carried out their function.

-When the body’s endocannabinoid system is depleted, phytocannabinoids (they are plant substances) such as CBD, activate the body’s ECS by binding to the CB1 and CB2 cannabinoid receptors.
-CBD binds to the CB1 receptors in the brain and the CB2 receptors in the immune system to alleviate anxiety, as well as physical ailments including muscle spasms, pain and swelling.
+When the body’s endocannabinoid system is depleted, phytocannabinoids (they are plant substances) such as CBD, activate the body’s ECS by interacts with the CB1 and CB2 cannabinoid receptors.
+CBD interacts to the CB1 receptors in the brain and the CB2 receptors in the immune system to alleviate anxiety, as well as physical ailments including muscle spasms, pain and swelling.

 Clear up confusion over what is THC

 Many have heard about THC and its effect on creating a high and even becoming addictive.
 Any explanation of CBD needs to address what is THC and why it can be harmful.
 This should help: